wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

 permalink: integrations_new_changed_2021.html
 summary: New and changed integrations released in 2021
 ---
-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) continuously adds new integrations to the existing set, and improves available integrations.
+Tanzu Observability (formerly known as VMware Aria Operations for Applications) continuously adds new integrations to the existing set, and improves available integrations.

 This document lists new and changed integrations for 2021.
 For earlier releases, see [New and Changed Integrations in 2019-2020](integrations_new_changed_2020.html).
 * We have a separate document for [Integrations Release Notes](integrations_new_changed.html).